aklump/check-pages/README.md

 * <https://peter.sh/experiments/chromium-command-line-switches/>
 * https://raw.githubusercontent.com/GoogleChrome/chrome-launcher/v0.8.0/scripts/download-chrome.sh

-## Quiet Mode

-To make the output much simpler, use the `--quite` flag.
-This will hide the assertions and reduce the output to simply pass/fail.

-    ./check_pages failing_tests_runner.php --quiet

 ## Filter

 Use the `--filter` parameter combined with a suite name to limit the runner to a single suite.
 This is faster than editing your runner file.